-Reverse Osmosis concentrate
+Reverse Osmosis concentrate treatment

 Global water shortages due to droughts and population growth have created increasing interest in water reuse and recycling.
 Pressured membrane processes, in particular, reverse osmosis (RO), are well-established technologies in water treatment.
 However, the drawbacks of RO membrane filtration include high energy consumption and operational costs.